PhilipYip1988/python-tutorials/007_code_blocks/readme.md

 ![053_for_loop](./images/053_for_loop.png)

-We can view this by printing a formatted string.
+Each components of this tuple can be included within a formatted string and the print statement for this formatted string can be placed within the body of the for loop.

 ```
 ro = range(0, 10, 2)